 Why should I worry about glaucoma?

 Most people never see it coming.
 Glaucoma is one of the leading causes of preventable blindness in the United States, yet over 70,000 people lose their vision to it every year.
 In fact, two out of every 100 people are affected by glaucoma; mostly because there are no early warning signs to the patient.
-Get Treated today in Ocala, FL by Dr. Croley and his years of experience.
+Get glaucoma treatment today in Ocala, FL by Dr. Croley and his years of experience.
+Call (352) 237-8400 to reach our office, and our staff will help you set up your appointment.

 How does it occur?

 Glaucoma is caused when the drainage system within the eye is blocked either by trauma, hemorrhage or a physiologic nature.
 An increase in pressure within the eye causes pressure to build around the sensitive optic nerve fibers thus destroying the nerve and one’s vision.
 This is usually a slowly progressive loss of vision which goes unnoticed by the individual.